-To describe a vector v numerically, we first pick a coordinate system whose origin is at the start of the arrow.
-Then we associate the vector with the coordinates of the arrowhead:
+To describe a vector numerically, we first pick a coordinate system whose origin is at the start of the arrow.
+Then we associate the vector with the coordinates of its terminal end, which is indicated by the arrowhead:

 We can also have vectors in three dimensions or more:

 We would write v as:

 or as v = [4, 6, 8]T. The "T" exponent stands for "transpose" and means to take the row vector, [4, 6, 8], and flip or transpose it into a column vector such that the leftmost entry becomes the top, and the rightmost becomes the bottom.
 The dimension of a vector is the number of coordinates it has.
 In the example above, since v has 3 coordinates, 4, 6, and 8, we say that v is 3-dimensional.
 Below, v, is 4-dimensional, w is 5-dimensional, and x is 6-dimensional:

 Like scalars, there are a number of operations that we can apply to vectors.
 Below are some commonly used vector operations.

 To add vectors, the vectors must be the same dimension.
 It is not possible to add vectors of different dimensions.
 For example, we can add [1, 3]T + [3, 7]T, but not vectors [1, 3]T + [3, 7, 8]T. Given that the vectors being added are the same dimension, simply add the components of the vectors to find their sum: